-If you reached this page whilst searching for the "Proceedings of The Suffolk Institute of Archaeology & History", please note that all issues up to 2015 (from 1853) are free to browse and download direct from their website by clicking on the magnifying-glass (left).
+If you reached this page while searching for the "Proceedings of The Suffolk Institute of Archaeology & History", then note that issues up to 2015 (from 1853) are free to view or download direct from their website by clicking on the magnifying-glass (left). ¢ $

-we believe our archive of the area is a unique resource that should be widely available.
+so we believe our archive is a unique resource that should be widely available.

-The Index is downloadable from the link at the top of our Downloads page.
+Our full Index is downloadable from the link at the top of our Downloads page —

 ☞ If you identify any items of interest, please feel free to drop in at our fortnightly Help Centre sessions to view them in person.

 However, if you are further afield or are seeking information about, or help with, your local family history matters,